ButtySaylee/ButtySaylee/README.md

 ## 🚀 About Me

-**Dynamic B.Tech Software Engineering student with a minor in Cyber Forensic and Cyber Law.**
-BTech Software Engineering graduate from Delhi Technological University with a minor in Cyber Forensics & Cyber Law.
+**BTech Software Engineering graduate from Delhi Technological University with a minor in Cyber Forensics & Cyber Law**.
 Proven experience building full-stack Python applications, securing APIs, analyzing data at scale, and delivering QA across production environments.
 Holds Google certifications in Technical Support and Cybersecurity.
 Seeking entry-level roles in Software Engineering, Cybersecurity, IT Support, or Technical Support.